natalie-kate/date-night/README.md

 -   Ability to contact owner

--   Timer to ensure user answers the question    instinctively and not overthinking it.
+-   Timer to ensure user answers the question instinctively and not over thinking it.

 -  Timer changes colour as time goes down and flashes at 0 to warn user they are nearly out of time.